MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Convert-Path.md

 # Convert-Path

 ## SYNOPSIS
-Converts a path from a Windows PowerShell path to a Windows PowerShell provider path.
+Converts a path from a PowerShell path to a PowerShell provider path.

 ## SYNTAX